 Netflix Plunges After Pandemic Boom Shudders to Near-Halt

-Netflix has been warning for months that growth would slow after customers emerged from Covid hibernation, but few expected it to stall so dramatically.
-The first quarter of 2020 had been the strongest in company history, with 15.8 million new customers, and Netflix’s pace was still surprisingly brisk in the fourth quarter.
+Netflix has been warning for months that growth would slow after customers emerged from their Covid-19 hibernation, but few expected the company to stall so dramatically.
+The first quarter of 2020 was the strongest in its history, reeling in 15.8 million new customers, and Netflix’s pace was still brisk in the fourth quarter.

-The latest three months, in contrast, marked the slowest first quarter since 2013, when Netflix added about 3 million customers.
+“We had those 10 years where we were growing smooth as silk,” Executive Chairman and co-Chief Executive Officer Reed Hastings said on a webcast for investors.
+“It’s a little wobbly right now.”

+Netflix added 3.98 million subscribers in the first quarter, compared with an average analyst estimate of 6.29 million and its own forecast of 6 million.
+That marked the weakest start of a year since 2013, when Netflix added about 3 million customers.
+If the company’s forecast for the current quarter holds, it will be the worst three-month stretch for Netflix since the early days of its streaming service.

 Production Snags

-The company’s output slowed in the first quarter due to fallout from the pandemic, which led to production delays.
-Netflix was able to sustain its release schedule for the first several months of Covid lockdowns because it had already finished many shows.
-But movies and programs that were supposed to be in production last March, April and May had to stop, leading to the current shortfall.
+The pandemic has pushed the release of many of the company’s key titles into the back half of this year.
+Production was interrupted in 2020 due to fallout from the pandemic.
+Netflix was able to sustain its release schedule for the first several months of Covid lockdowns because it had already finished many projects.
+But most movies and programs that were supposed to be in shooting last year were either postponed or canceled.

+“There was nothing to watch this quarter,” said Michael Nathanson, an analyst with MoffettNathanson LLC.
-Netflix rejected the idea that competition factored into its slowdown, noting that its growth slowed all over the world.
-Disney+, HBO Max and Peacock don’t compete with Netflix in many markets.

-Still, it’s facing more rivals than ever, and some of the services are less expensive than Netflix, which raised its U.S. prices in October.
+Netflix rejected the idea that competition factored into its results, noting that its growth slowed globally -- not just in the crowed U.S. streaming market.
+Disney+, HBO Max and Peacock don’t yet compete with Netflix in many parts of the world.
+Still, the company is facing more rivals than ever, and some of the services are less expensive than Netflix, which raised its U.S. prices in October.While production has resumed in every country but Brazil and India, that won’t help Netflix until later this year.
+Its slate in the current quarter is also light.

 Better Shape

-Netflix plans to reduce its debt and will buy back $5 billion of shares.
+After years of borrowing to fund production, Netflix has said it no longer needs to raise outside financing to fund day-to-day operations.
+The company plans to reduce debt and will buy back up to $5 billion of shares.

-Europe continues to be a bright spot for Netflix.
-The streaming service added 1.81 million customers across Europe, the Middle East and Africa, leading the company.
-“Lupin,” a French heist thriller, was the service’s most popular new series in the quarter.

-Netflix fell as low as $480 in extended trading, which would be a 2021 low.
+Neither executives nor investors can be certain whether the trajectory in the first half of the year is temporary, or a sign of a maturing business.
+Netflix fell as much as 13% to $480 in extended trading, which would be a 2021 low.
 The stock had risen 1.6% this year through the close Tuesday in New York.

+When asked if it was time for the company to expand into a new business, executives insisted that plenty of growth remained in entertainment.
+But they did tease two potential areas of expansion in the years ahead: consumer products and video games.

+In any case, the main focus will be on streaming more hit shows, said co-CEO and content chief Ted Sarandos.

+“What we have to do, week in and week out, is deliver programming our members love,” he said.

-(Updates with more on previous results in fourth paragraph.
-A previous version of this story was corrected to fix a subscriber figure.)
+(Updates with company comment starting in fourth paragraph.
+A 2013 subscriber figure was corrected in an earlier version of this story.)

 For more articles like this, please visit us at bloomberg.com